Community Gardening and Urban Agriculture in Raleigh

 Slope: Slope is an extra challenge and may make it difficult for people with mobility challenges.
 Flat lots are usually preferable.
 Terracing can also be used to create flat plots.

 Water: Verify that there is access to piped water at the site.
 Wise water management should be (and generally is) a basic tenet of community gardening.
-Paying to run a water line and have a water meter installed is expensive.
+It can be expensive to install a water line and water meter.

 - Confirm that the site is not in a floodplain.